 Mont Saint-Michel: Tidal Island Magic (4 hours from Paris)

-While technically pushing the limits of a day trip, Mont Saint-Michel in winter is worth every minute of the journey.
-As an architect, I can tell you that winter reveals this UNESCO World Heritage site’s true medieval character.
 Without summer crowds, you can actually study how this architectural marvel was built on a rocky island, defying both tides and gravity.

 Getting There: